 - Use encrypted versions of sites whenever possible: Tor comes standard with HTTPS Everywhere for just this reason.
 This program enables encryption on any sites that offer it.

-- Don’t open documents downloaded through Tor: At the very least, don’t do this while online.
+- Don’t open documents downloaded via Tor: At the very least, don’t do this while online.
 These could access the internet outside Tor and be used to trace your real IP address.

-Using Tor to browse the web is probably the simplest way to ensure your security, mainly if you only use it in situations when safety is a must.
-There are ways to trace your traffic while using the browser, but that usually boils down to user error.
-It’s probably a good idea to only use Tor when it’s important to be anonymous, and use another browser for day-to-day computing.
+Using Tor to browse the web is quite probably the simplest way to ensure your security.
+This is especially true if you only use it in situations when safety is a must.
+There are ways to trace your traffic while using the browser, but that usually happens due to user error.
+It’s a smart practice to reserve the use of Tor for when it’s important to be anonymous and use another browser for day-to-day computing.

 - A VPN with private browsing: This method will obscure your IP address from the outside world while also disabling your cookies and sign-ins.